Boutonnière carnation

 Maximilian Mogg, Berlin

-Alongside the classic white and red carnations, the crimson boutonnière is the gentleman's sartorial secret weapon.
-But you decide for yourself.
+"In addition to the classic white and red carnation, the crimson boutonnière is the sartorial secret weapon of the gentleman.
+But decide for yourself."

 Who we are

-If you're wondering who this Herr von Welt is and who is behind it, you can find out more about the idea, the curators and their motives here.
+If you are wondering who this Herr von Welt is and who the minds behind it are, learn more here about the idea, the curators, and their motivations.